vkdolea/age-system/README.md

 - Rolling Focus with another Ability from Focus' context menu now functional.
 - Fixed labeling on Cost field of equipment should "Purchase TN" instead of "Cost".
 - Styling on Power sheet causing PP cost field to disapear.
+- Data migration issues when preventing Speed mod to be include to some items.

 ### v0.2.4 - 2021-01-21
 #### Added